ryan-di/utu-gecko/README.md

       return new Promise((resolve, reject) => {
         // create cacheKey from params
         // check if cache exists
-        //    return the value immediately if available
+        //    resolve the value immediately if available
         // otherwise connect to Atlas and make the necessary queries and processing
-        //    store result in cache and resolve
+        //    store the result in cache and resolve
+        // reject on any error
       })
     },